boardgameio/boardgame.io/docs/tutorial.md

 });
 ```

-!> The `victory` field takes a function that determines if
+!> The `gameEndIf` field takes a function that determines if
-   there is a winner.
-The winner itself is made available
+   the game is over.
+If it returns anything other than `undefined`
-   at `ctx.winner`.
+   the game ends, and the return value is available at `ctx.gameEnd`.

 ## Render board